 Interesting Interest: Money debited from shoppers whose orders were canceled by Flipkart will get it back only after 10 days.
 So

 Canceling 1000s of orders, then returning money after weeks = Interest free loans on Crores of bucks AND interest earned too! #WhatAnIdea

 Brand Recall Marketshare: A million people chanting “Flipkart” “Flipkart” the entire day.

 Ditto, with my parents :) RT @prolificd: Brand recall – my parents refer to all ecommerce companies including Amazon as Flipkart.

 The Best One: Snapdeal and Amazon also did mind-blowing sales on October 06 thanks to Flipkart.
 So maybe there is more than what meets the eye behind all this?? #Collaboration

-Tailender: It is said that the real cause for the Monday Fiasco of the Flipkart Debacle was their choice of hour to sound their opening gong.
+Tailender: It is said that the real cause for the Monday Fiasco of the Flipkart Debacle was their choice of the hour to sound their opening gong.
 0800 hours is an inauspicious and ominous time point that does not invoke fond memories for the average Indian e-commerce user.
-For many years it was at 0800 hours that IRCTC the Great would open up sales of Indian Railway's last-minute Tatkal tickets to aspiring travelers who after an hour of soul-sucking desperation would be reduced to (ticketless) weeping wrecks thanks to IRCTC's notorious servers locking up at the slightest hint of pressure.
+For many years it was at 0800 hours that IRCTC the Great would open up sales of Indian Railway’s last-minute Tatkal tickets to aspiring travelers who after an hour of soul-sucking desperation would be reduced to (ticketless) weeping wrecks thanks to IRCTC’s notorious servers locking up at the slightest hint of pressure.
 Sounds legit.

 #PROTIP: You usually do not get any advantage by buying stuff during “Sale” periods.